Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Discussion

-Our work contributes to knowledge about how COVID-19 support community members acquire social support and user participation from others through self-disclosure practices.
-It enhances our understanding of how support seekers navigate trade-offs between perceived rewards (enhancing the utility or usefulness of counseling) and privacy risks (losing control over their data) resulting from public discourse, which is a key to their enhanced well-being.
-Although there has been growing evidence regarding the benefits of self-disclosure on the reciprocity of support, our findings call attention to the disproportionate privacy vulnerability of support seekers (specifically emotional help seekers).
-Concurrently, they bring into question the benefits of online self-disclosure in enhancing post viewers' engagement levels.
-Taking these into account, future research could benefit from conducting interviews or surveys of support forum members to achieve a closer examination of their sharing behaviors and motivations for their disclosure.
+Our work contributes to understanding how COVID-19 support community members acquire social support and user participation through self-disclosure practices.
+It highlights the trade-offs between perceived rewards (enhancing the utility or usefulness of counseling) and privacy risks (losing control over their data) resulting from public discourse.
+Although there has been growing evidence regarding the benefits of self-disclosure on the reciprocity of support, our findings call attention to the disproportionate privacy vulnerability of emotional help seekers.